Ranking theories via encoded $\beta$-models: Ranks are cofinal for theories with V=L

-In this subsection, we give a second proof for the supremum of $\beta$-rank of theories is $\omega_1$, assuming $V=L$.
+In this subsection, we give a second proof for that the supremum of the $\beta$-rank of theories extending $\PRS + \mathsf{Beta} + (V=L)$ is $\omega_1^L$.
 Although this proof is more convoluted, its effectivization will give a $\beta$-rank of extensions of $\KPi$.

 \begin{lemma}[$\KPi$] The class of all locally countable limit admissibles is unbounded below $\omega_1^L$.
 If the axiom of countability holds and $V=L$, then the class is unbounded in $\Ord$. \end{lemma} \begin{proof} Let $\alpha_0<\omega_1^L$ be any ordinal.
 Now let us recursively choose the least countable admissible ordinal $\alpha_{n+1}>\alpha_n$ such that $L_{\alpha_{n+1}}$ contains an onto map from $\omega$ to $\alpha_n$.
 Then consider $\alpha_\omega = \sup_n\alpha_n$. \end{proof}